PaeyMoopy/PlexMate/README.md

    - Verify Discord user IDs are correct (enable Developer Mode in Discord settings to copy IDs)

 4. **Bot not starting automatically**
-   - On Linux, run `pm2 startup` and follow the instructions
+   - On Linux, run `npx pm2 startup` and follow the instructions
-   - After starting the bot, run `pm2 save` to save the current process list
+   - After starting the bot, run `npx pm2 save` to save the current process list
-   - Check the PM2 logs for any error messages: `pm2 logs`
+   - Check the PM2 logs for any error messages: `npx pm2 logs`